loomio/loomio-docs/oric/src/guide-connectors.md

 ![](https://i.imgur.com/FFVFkCd.png#border-none)

----

 # 5. Start a first Poll
 Let’s start a poll to help directors become familiar with using Loomio.
-We use polls and proposal to make decisions and request a response.
+We use Polls and Proposal to make decisions and request a response.

-**Objective: Each director has voted in a poll so we know that directors know how to vote and leave a comment.**
+**Objective: Let's get everyone to vote in a poll, so they're ready when we get to work.**

-You can start a Poll or Proposal from within a Thread.
+You start a **Poll** or **Proposal** from within a Thread.

-* Go to the thread that you wish to start your **Poll** and click on the Poll tab.
+* Go to the thread that you wish to start your poll and click on the **Poll** tab.
 * Select the type of poll you want to use.
 Let’s start with **Check**.

 ![](https://i.imgur.com/Vq5DB6A.png#border-none)

----

 **Start Check**

 A check is a tool with many possible uses but only 2 responses: a tick (✔) or an x mark (✘).
 Participants will use the tick (✔) to say yes and the x mark (✘) to say no or unsure.

-Use it to engage people with an offer, like an RSVP: "I'm coming to the event" or "I'll join the working group".
+Use it to engage people with an offer, like an RSVP: *"I'm coming to the event"*, *"I'll join the subcommittee"* or *"I have completed my actions"*.

-Or use it to track completion of a task: "I've checked my contact details are correct", or "I've read the document and left my feedback".

-A check has a goal, which is the number of participants you'd like.
-The goal indicates to the group if something needs more attention or is well subscribed.

-A day before the check closes, it will remind those who have not participated to do so - like a digital cat herder.
+A day before the check closes, Loomio will remind people who have not participated.

-**Title** - Give your poll a title; this is usually announcing a topic or asking a question.
+**Title** - Give your poll a title.
 Keep it short and to the point.

 **Tags** - Select a tag that will help people easily find this poll when searching.